nfdiop/ndeyefatoudiop.com/clzkwi177001w0al642bybfot.md

 In this article, I share the 101 best tips & tricks I learned over the years.

 Ready?
 Let's dive in 💪!

-> ℹ️ _Notes:_
+> ℹ️ *Notes:*
+>
-> - This guide assumes a basic familiarity with React and an understanding of the terms `props`, `state`, `context`, etc.
+> * This guide assumes a basic familiarity with React and an understanding of the terms `props`, `state`, `context`, etc.
+>
-> - I tried to use Vanilla JS for most of the examples to keep things simple.
+> * I tried to use Vanilla JS for most of the examples to keep things simple.
 If you're using TypeScript, you can easily adapt the code.
+>
-> - The code is not production-ready.
+> * The code is not production-ready.
 Use at your own discretion.
+>

 ---

 ## Category #1: Components organization 🧹

 ---

-### 1. Use self-closing tags to keep your code compact
+### 1\.
+Use self-closing tags to keep your code compact

 ```jsx
 // ❌ Bad: too verbose